roadiz/core-bundle/README.md

 - Create folders: `public/assets`, `public/themes`, `public/files`, `themes/`, `generated/`, `var/files` for app documents and runtime classes
 - Copy and merge `@RoadizCoreBundle/config/packages/*` files into your project `config/packages` folder
+- Make to change your `framework.session.name` if you have multiple website running on the same localhost
 - Add custom routes:
 ```yaml
 # config/routes.yaml